Kvadratinho/mars-avatar-project/README.md

 If you use or reference this work, please cite:

 **Oleksandr Khalanhot**

-**Mars Avatar Project – Control Without Presence**
+**Mars Avatar Project – Control Without Presence** Concept White Paper, Version 3.4 (2026)

-Concept White Paper

-Version 3.4 (2026)

 **DOI:** <https://doi.org/10.5281/zenodo.21268416>
 **Zenodo Record:** <https://zenodo.org/records/21268416>

 ---

 # Project Status

-**Concept White Paper**

-The Mars Avatar Project is currently at the conceptual research stage and aims to stimulate discussion and future research in:
+**Concept White Paper.** The Mars Avatar Project is at the conceptual research stage and aims to stimulate discussion and future research in space robotics, artificial intelligence, human–machine interaction, planetary exploration, interplanetary telepresence, and autonomous multi-robot systems.

-- Space Robotics
-- Artificial Intelligence
-- Human–Machine Interaction
-- Planetary Exploration
-- Interplanetary Telepresence
-- Autonomous Multi-Robot Systems

-The next stage of development includes Earth-based simulations, validation of the Mission AI architecture, and progressive demonstration through the roadmap:

-**Earth → Moon → Mars**
+The next stage includes Earth-based simulations, validation of the Mission AI architecture, and progressive demonstration through the roadmap: **Earth → Moon → Mars**.

 ---